Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - are necessary to obtain a technical result; or

 - give substantial value to the goods.
 (The objective of these three grounds is to prevent the exclusive and permanent rights that a trademark confers from serving to extend indefinitely the life of other IP rights, such as patents or designs.
-Acquired distinctiveness cannot overcome these grounds for refusal);
+Acquired distinctiveness cannot overcome these three grounds for refusal);

 - trademarks which are contrary to public policy or to accepted principles of morality;